-- To illustrate both the basic workings of the RBDO method and the effect of certain modeling choices and constraints, a number 15 of different cases are studied.
+To illustrate both the basic workings of the RBDO method and the effect of certain modeling choices and constraints, a number of different cases are studied.
 For easy reference, these have been given names and will be referred to as such from now on.
 The names and properties of each of these cases are listed in Table 4.
-Note that for cases marked with Connected, only one set of values for diameters and thicknesses are used throughout the structure, meaning there are only 2 design variables.
-In all other cases there is one diameter and thickness per element (giving 12 design variables for the Simple Beam model and - 28 for the OC3 Monopile).
+Note that for cases marked with "connected", only one set of values for diameters and thicknesses is used throughout the structure, meaning there are only two design variables.
+In all other cases, there is one diameter and thickness per element (giving 12 design variables for the Simple Beam model and 28 for the OC3 Monopile).
 There is also one set of non-linear constraints (fatigue, extreme load or both) per element.
-To 20 make comparisons between deterministic and probabilistic optimization more clear, the deterministic non-linear constraint limits have been tuned to match more closely their probabilistic counterparts.
-In particular, the deterministic versions of the resistance variables Δ_F and f_y have been set to $H{\theta}^{-1}(\Phi(-3.3))$ for $\theta = \theta{\Delta_F}$ and $\theta = \theta{f_y}$ respectively.
+To make comparisons between deterministic and probabilistic optimization more clear, the deterministic non-linear constraint limits have been tuned to match more closely their probabilistic counterparts.
+In particular, the deterministic versions of the resistance variables $\Delta{\rm F}$ and $f{\rm v}$ have been set to $H{\rm A}^{-1}(\Phi(-3.3))$ for $\theta = \theta{\Delta_F}$ and $\theta = \theta{f_y}$, respectively.
 This can be considered a form of simplified safety factor scaling.

-Simple Beam 25 4.1
+4.1 Simple Beam

-The objective function for case BEAM-PA-CON is shown in panel (a) of Fig. 7.
+The objective function for case BEAM-PA-CON is shown in Fig. 7a.
 Note how there are only very minor changes after the first loop.
-The small modifications to the design variables in the second and third loops are caused by the updates in the probabilistic constraints, seen in panel (b) of Fig. 7.
-The final design is characterized by an overall minimization of thickness while the diameter is increased, as seen in panel (c) of Fig. 7.
+The small modifications to the design variables in the second and third loops are caused by the updates in the probabilistic constraints, seen in Fig. 7b.
+The final design is characterized by an overall minimization of thickness while the diameter is increased, as seen in Fig. 7c.
 Comparing with the corresponding deterministic case BEAM-DA-CON, the main difference is a slightly more conservative design, as would be expected.
 The corresponding plots are not shown, as they are almost identical, but results for both cases are summarized in Table 5.
 Note that the amount of outer iterations for loop 1 of BEAM-PA-CON is about the same as the total number of iterations for BEAM-DA-CON.

-The results for BEAM-PA and BEAM-DA are shown in Fig. 8 and Fig. 9 respectively.
-Compared to the cases with connected design variables, there is an (expected) increase in the number of iterations required to solve the problem and the resulting desectional dimensions.
+The results for BEAM-PA and BEAM-DA are shown in Figs. 8 and 9, respectively.
+Compared to the cases with connected design variables, there is an (expected) increase in the number of iterations required to solve the problem, and the resulting designs are different in the way that the dimensions are reduced for elements higher in the structure.
+This is a natural consequence of the fact that the loads are higher towards the bottom and the constraints there will be stricter in terms of allowable cross-sectional dimensions.
 Otherwise, the results are similar.
-The non-linear constraints are somewhat closer to being active at the
+The non-linear constraints are somewhat closer to being active at the solution of the RBDO problem compared to the deterministic case, which was true previously but is more apparent for these cases.
+Detailed summary results are for these cases displayed in Table 6.

-- 5 - signs are different in the way that the dimensions are reduced for elements higher in the structure.
-This is a natural consequence of the fact that the loads are higher towards the bottom and the constraints there will be stricter in terms of allowable cross-